uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/programming_model/end_to_end_example.rst

       #include <cassert>
       #include <iostream>

 #.
-Create a DPC++ queue with the desired device selector.
+Create a SYCL* queue with the desired device selector.
 In this case,
    GPU selector is used:

    .. code-block:: cpp